Dynatrace/OneAgent-SDK-for-C/README.md

 - Dynatrace OneAgent needs to be installed on the system that is to be monitored (supported versions see below)
 - Supported environments include all Windows or Linux x86 environments
-- musl libc is currently not suppported
+- musl libc is currently not supported

 ## Compatibility Dynatrace OneAgent SDK for C releases with OneAgent releases